pnp/proxy-samples/samples/improve-app-security-graph/readme.md

 > Authentication flow is real, however the responses from Microsoft Graph are mocked.

 ![Terminal output showing minimal scopes for the tracked requests and excessive scopes](./assets/excessive-permissions.png)

+> [!TIP]
+> To fix the permissions and verify the app functionality, [update the app registration permissions and requested scopes](#fixing-app-permissions), then repeat the above steps.
+> To reset the permissions to the original state and verify the app functionality, [update the app registration permissions and requested scopes](#reset-app-permissions) and repeat the above steps.

 ### Prevent scope creep